sunilabrahamindia/sunilabraham/publications/data-protection-we-can-innovate-leapfrog.md

 ## Context and Background

-This column was published in the months following India’s landmark *Puttaswamy* privacy judgement, during the drafting of the country’s first data protection bill.
+This column was published in the months following India's landmark *Puttaswamy* privacy judgement, during the drafting of the country’s first data protection bill.

 Sunil Abraham positions India’s regulatory infancy as an opportunity to leapfrog — by creating novel accountability intermediaries that blend innovation with citizen rights protection.